ascoolarobban/mSmart_retur/README.md

 - [Thanks](#thanks)
 - [Copyright and license](#copyright-and-license)
 ---
+## How to:
+- Open up folder.
+- in "Dist" folder
+- move "main" to dock
+- Doubble click and voila'

 ## Use Case
 Fill out a pdf template with input fields an checkboxes.
 The os will later open the filled pdf and open it for you to print/e-mail.